getgauge-examples/gauge_mobile/hybrid/README.md

 **Gauge**
 * Gauge and Gauge-Java is installed

-To run the tests
+2. To run the tests
 -----------------
 * Start the emulator
 ```
 emulator -avd "Nexus"
 ```
-* run mvn test
+* mvn test